ccy7701/pf-visualiser/docs/spec-prompt-templates.md

 Period status rules:

 * `automatic`: use the current date to resolve `not_started`, `ongoing`, or `complete`
-* `ongoing`: generate “is still ongoing” and “Breakdown so far” wording regardless of the current date
+* `ongoing`: force “is still ongoing” wording regardless of the current date; weekly and custom introductions also include “Breakdown so far”
-* `complete`: generate “is over” and “final breakdown” wording regardless of the current date
+* `complete`: force “is over” wording regardless of the current date; weekly and custom introductions also introduce the final breakdown

+Monthly report introductions use status-only sentences (`is over`, `is still ongoing`, or `has not started yet`) because the month-end template supplies its own report instructions.

 LFP and TFP are always derived: